unifyai/orchestra/docs/reference/endpoints.rst

   Successful operation.

   **Response**
-   | List of models with their corresponding endpoints.
+   | List of models with their corresponding providers.

   **Example Response**